 Malibu | Auto | Only 1.5-liter models without active shutters can be towed. |

-Silverado 1500 4WD | Auto | Only models with a two-speed transfer case that have a 4WD Low setting and a neutral position.
+Silverado 1500 4WD | Auto | Only models with a two-speed transfer case have a 4WD Low setting and a neutral position.

-The ignition needs to be kept in ACC to keep the steering column unlocked. |
+The ignition must be kept in ACC to control the steering column unlocked. |

 Silverado 2500 HD 4WD | Auto | |